 Palestinian Handmade Embroidery

 Palestinian Tatreez embroidery is a centuries-old art form, handmade by women in Palestine and traditionally passed down from mother to daughter.
-It has become a symbol of Palestinian resistance and female strength in the Middle East.
+Tatreez is both a symbol and process of resistance in the face of cultural erasure and the ongoing occupation of Palestinian land by Israel.
 Described as a kind of language, Tatreez comprises thousands of Palestinian patterns, each one carrying a distinct meaning and representing a specific place of origin.
-In every collection we collaborate with the women embroiderers to create new patterns out of the original ones, innovated and modified to comply with the collection yet still referencing the villages they come from, each piece embedded with a unique story.
-ADISH is currently working with over 50 women from different villages in the West Bank, supporting workshops in the Dheisheh refugee camp, Ramallah and Arroub.
+In every collection, we collaborate with the women embroiderers to create new patterns out of the original ones, innovated and modified to comply with the collection yet still referencing the villages they come from, each piece embedded with a unique story.
+ADISH is currently working with over 50 women from different villages from the West Bank in occupied Palestine, supporting workshops in the Dheisheh refugee camp, Ramallah and Arroub.

 Bedouin Handwoven Elements